HCMID/HCMID.github.io/academic_conference20/hackathon/index.md

 Stacey Kaliabakos '23, Ryan Wynn '23.
 (Faculty advisor: Neel Smith)

-- **What is Hackathon?**
+### What is a "manuscript hackathon"?

-   - Hackathon is an annual event where several high schools and middle school send groups of students to the College to work on transcribing Latin manuscripts into digital references.
-       - The first Hackathon took place in 2018 and was organized by Hannah Nguyen '19.
+The MID Hackathon is a now annual day-long event where several high schools and middle school send groups of students and teachers to the College to learn how to transcript Latin manuscripts and create digital editions.
+The first Hackathon took place in 2018 and was organized by Hannah Nguyen '19, with the support of the J.D.
+Power Center.
 This year's Hackathon was organized by Thomas Posillico '20.
-       - Additionally, Hackathon plays a unique role in bringing HCMID alumni and current students together.
+In  2019 and 2020, several alumni returned to help mentor the teams of school students.
+This is a unique opportunity for us to bring HCMID alumni and current students together.

-   - In 2020 and 2019, we worked on Germanicus' "Aratea" and hope to publish our work on it soon.
-   - The "Aratea" is a collection of poems describing various constellations and contains artwork that corresponds with the poems as well.
+In  2019 and again in 2020, we worked on a Bern Burgerbiliothek 88, a manuscript of Germanicus' *Aratea*.
+The *Aratea* is a translation of the *Phaenomena* by the Greek poet Aratus describing the constellations.
+The Bern manuscript contains illustrations of the  constellations as well.

 - **Structure and Set-up of Hackathon**
    - Students are split up into different teams (by school) and are each assigned a section of the manuscript.
    - Along with each team, there are two HCMID Holy Cross students or alumni to assist with any challenges or issues the high schoolers may face.